microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 4. Now in the Boards Manager search for 'az3166' and install the latest version.
  ![installation-az3166]({{"/assets/images/installation-az3166.png" | absolute_url}})

-You now have all the necessary tools and packages installed.
+You now have all the necessary tools and packages installed for macOS.

 ### Next Steps